w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ## Item structure

 Also provide proper structure for content within individual carousel items.
 This makes them independent pieces of content that can be rendered and used in different ways.
-Refer to the tutorials on [headings](/fundamentals/heading.html) and [images](/images/index.html) for more background on how to provide these types of content.
+Refer to the [images tutorial](/images/index.html) for more information.

 ### Brief content
 {:.ex}